First polarisation measurement of coherently photoproduced J/$\psi$ in ultra-peripheral Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Angular distributions

 Table~\ref{tab:HE} presents a summary of the various sources of systematic uncertainty on the measurement of the polarisation parameters for coherent \jpsi mesons.
-To study how the polarisation parameters vary as the acceptance changes when $\cos\theta$ increases, the polar angle distribution is fitted in the $\cos\theta$ ranges $[-0.5, 0.58\bar{3}]$ and $[-0.5, 0.5]$, as the analysis is carried out on a restricted $\cos\theta$ interval.
+To study how the polarisation parameters vary as the acceptance changes when $\cos\theta$ increases, the polar angle distribution is fitted in the $\cos\theta$ ranges $[-0.5, 0.58{3}]$ and $[-0.5, 0.5]$, as the analysis is carried out in a restricted $\cos\theta$ interval.
 The observed variation is taken as a systematic uncertainty.
 The uncertainty from the signal extraction is estimated by changing the \jpsi line shape from a single-sided Crystal Ball function to a double-sided one.
+The background fraction is thus adjusted accordingly in the fit.
 The uncertainty from the unfolding is assessed by varying the number of iterations by $\pm 1$ with respect to the number chosen for the central value.
 The impact of the response matrix as a source of systematic uncertainty in the results is also investigated.
-This is carried out by reweighting the response matrix with the values of the lambda parameters used as central values.
+Three different matrices corresponding to transverse polarisation, flat distribution and longitudinal polarisation have been used, and the differences in the fitted parameters were evaluated to determine the corresponding systematic uncertainty.
 Another source of systematic uncertainty is the trigger and tracking efficiency.
-This is studied by varying the offline $\pt$ selection from 0.85 to 1.15~\GeVc for single muons.
-By integrating the \pt selection, the measured $\cos\theta$ range is also restricted.
-Finally, the global systematic uncertainty on the polarisation parameters is obtained by quadratically adding the results of the various sources.
+This is studied by varying the offline \pt selection from 0.85 to 1.15 GeV/$c$ for single muons, corresponding to a $\pm 5\%$ variation on the trigger efficiency.
+The choice of \pt selection and the $\cos\theta$ range are correlated.
+The larger the \pt, the smaller the allowed $\cos\theta$ range.
+Finally, the global systematic uncertainty on the polarisation parameters is obtained by adding the results of the various sources in quadrature.